 What is Superstart?

-Superstart has been running since 2000, as a joint initiative of the Department of Mathematics and the Faculty of Engineering, with excellent results: its students generally achieve pass rates at or above class averages, and some gain A passes.
+Superstart has been running since 2000, as a joint initiative of the Department of Mathematics and the Faculty of Engineering.
+Results have been excellent: students who have taken Superstart generally achieve pass rates at or above class averages, and some gain A passes.

 Who should enrol in Superstart?

-The course is intended for students enrolling in Stage 1 mathematics (not statistics) who have
+The course is intended for students enrolling in Stage I Mathematics (not Statistics) who have

 - gaps in their preparation, either from incomplete Level 3 NCEA credits or by having completed CIE AS rather than A2

-- studied Statistics rather than Calculus at level 3
+- studied Statistics rather than Calculus at NCEA Level 3

-- 7th form equivalent qualifications, but have not studied mathematics for some time.
+- NCEA Level 3 equivalent qualifications, but have not studied mathematics for some time.

-Other students find Superstart useful for discovering exactly where they should start their career in university mathematics, or in giving them a head start in MATHS 102.
+Other students find Superstart useful for discovering exactly where they should start their career in university mathematics, or for gaining a head start in MATHS 102, Functioning in Mathematics.

-Students intending to enrol in the courses below should have NCEA level 3 (or equivalent) in Calculus with the following attainments:
+Students intending to enrol in the courses below should ideally have the indicated prior acheivement in Mathematics:

-- ENGSCI 111 "Mathematical Modelling 1" and MATHS 150 "Advancing Mathematics 1" require at least 18 credits at level 3 Calculus, of which at least 6 credits must be merit level or higher.
+- ENGSCI 111 "Mathematical Modelling 1" and MATHS 150 "Advancing Mathematics 1" require at least 18 credits at Level 3 Mathematics, of which at least 9 credits must be at Merit level or higher.
 Merit or better in Differentiation is strongly recommended.

-- MATHS 108 "General mathematics 1" requires at least 12 credits in Calculus, or at least 18 credits in Statistics
+- MATHS 108 "General Mathematics 1" requires at least 13 credits in Mathematics Achievement standards at Level 3.

 Students without adequate background for these courses should consider a full course in a preparatory paper: MATHS 102 "Functioning in Mathematics" is appropriate.

-Students with an average of merit in their NCEA Calculus credits should pass the standard first-year university mathematics courses (if they put the recommended amount of work into the course).
+Students with an average of Merit in their NCEA Calculus credits should pass the standard first-year university mathematics courses, assuming that coursework requirements are met.

-Eligible students with a low level of achievement or gaps in their Calculus preparation should consider completing the Superstart course.
+Students with a lesser level of achievement, or gaps in their Calculus preparation should consider completing the Superstart course.